abtris/www.prskavec.net/content/courses/how-to-make-oncall/chapter10a.md

 weight: 15
 ---

-For writing documentation is good follow framework as [Diátaxis](https://diataxis.fr/).
+Writing documentation effectively can be achieved by following a framework such as [Diátaxis](https://diataxis.fr/).
 Diátaxis is a way of thinking about and doing documentation.
 We will apply similar approach and split documentation into four parts.

 - [Tutorials](#tutorials)
 - [How-to Guides](#how-to-guides)